gaois/documental/docs/software/querylogger/v0.7/configuration.en.md

 ## Top level

 **ApplicationName** (`string`): Specifies a global name for your application that can be used in all queries logged.
-This means that many apps can all have different application names and share the same SQL database.
+This means that different applications can share the same SQL database for query logging.

 **MaxQueryTermsLength** (`int?`): If set, query terms longer than the specified maximum length will be truncated.